-This course emphasizes basic punctuation and grammar rules and covers sentence structure.
+This course emphasizes basic punctuation, grammar rules, and sentence structure.
 The course is designed to introduce basic reading skills and to develop basic writing skills.
 Coursework emphasizes writing from observation as well as writing in response to readings.
-The focus is on writing sentences which demonstrate a grasp of basic syntax and usage, and writing sound paragraphs which express a main idea clearly and develop it fully with a minimum of errors in sentence structure, punctuation and spelling.
+Students will practice writing sound paragraphs which express a main idea clearly and develop it fully with a minimum of errors in sentence structure, punctuation and spelling.